Joint Mean and Covariance Modeling of Multiple Health Outcome Measures: Introduction

+All of these reference ranges are derived by assuming that the measurement comes from a homogeneous population, summarized by its mean and variance.
+Based on the CLSI guidelines and some previous findings (\cite{ckd_prev}, \cite{fraser_2012}), we use gender, age, race/ethnicity, and education level to to define subpopulations.
+Refining the reference ranges and associations of the four health problems requires estimation of the means and covariances of ACR, BMI, BP, and GLU in the subpopulations.
+To estimate how the mean and covariance structure vary among subpopulations, we jointly model them as functions of the demographic variables.

-Joint regression models for means and covariances have mostly been developed in the context of longitudinal and repeated-measure studies. \cite{liang_1986} and \cite{zeger_1986} use generalized estimating equations (GEE) to simultaneously estimate the parameters in the mean and covariance, which improves the efficiency of the mean estimate substantially.
-When the heteroscedasticity is temporal in nature, multivariate autoregressive conditionally heteroscedastic (ARCH) models are well-studied in the econometric literature (\cite{engle_kroner_1995}, \cite{fong_2006}).
-The approach proposed by \cite{pourahmadi_1999} utilizes the Cholesky decomposition to parameterize the class of positive definite covariance matrices by expressing the unconstrained parameters through generalized linear models.
-However, this model is not invariant to reorderings of the response, and its appropriateness outside the domain of longitudinal or spatial data is not clear. \cite{chiu_1996} propose to model the logarithm of the covariance as linear functions of the explanatory variables, although it is somewhat difficult to interpret the parameters in the model.
-For a more comprehensive literature review on different covariance estimation models, see \cite{pourahmadi_2011}.
-More recently, \cite{hoff_2012} proposes a covariance regression model that directly models the covariance matrix as a function of the explanatory variables.
-It is a natural extension to the mean regression model and the parameters can be interpreted in a similar manner as those in a mean regression.
-However, the focus in \cite{hoff_2012} is on continuous explanatory variables.
-In this article, we extend the application of the covariance regression model of \cite{hoff_2012} to accommodate categorical demographic predictor variables.
-With this methodology, we jointly model the mean and covariance of several health outcome variables related to CKD as a function of a variety of categorical demographic variables.
-Such a model will allow us to describe how associations among these outcome variables vary across demographic subpopulations, and give us a more nuanced understanding of the relationship between CKD and other health conditions.
-In the next section, we describe the data set (National Health and Nutrition Examination Survey) used in our analysis.
-In Section 3, we will introduce the statistical methodology that is proposed to accomplish the joint modeling task, and discuss model selection.
-Our main findings from the NHANES data are presented in Section 4.
-In Section 5 we conduct a sensitivity analysis to ascertain robustness of the modeling procedure to model misspecification.
-A discussion follows in Section 6.
+Joint regression models for means and covariances have been developed mainly in the context of longitudinal and repeated-measures studies. \cite{liang_1986} and \cite{zeger_1986} use generalized estimating equations (GEE) to simultaneously estimate the parameters in the mean and covariance of a longitudinal response vector, which improves the efficiency of the mean estimate substantially.
+When the heteroscedasticity is temporal, multivariate autoregressive conditionally heteroscedastic (ARCH) models are well-studied in the econometric literature (\cite{engle_kroner_1995}, \cite{fong_2006}).
+The approach proposed by \cite{pourahmadi_1999} uses the Cholesky decomposition to parameterize the class of positive-definite covariance matrices by expressing the unconstrained parameters through generalized linear models.
+However, this model is not invariant to reorderings of the response, and thus might not be appropriate for studies without longitudinal or spatial structure. \cite{chiu_1996} model the logarithm of the covariance matrix as linear functions of the explanatory variables, although the parameters are somewhat difficult to interpret. \cite{pourahmadi_2011} gives a comprehensive literature review of covariance estimation models.